 SQL Server & JSON the basics

-I would like to keep this post basic and short.
+I would like to keep this post short and straightforward.
 Therefore, I won’t cover the DAL in great detail at this moment.
-I’m planning to cover this within the near future instead.
+I’m planning to cover this in the near future instead.

 Within this post I will cover;